 We collect your health information to provide a record of care.
 This helps you receive quality treatment and care when you need it.

 We also collect your health information to help:

 - keep you and others safe

-- plan and fund health services

 - carry out authorised research

-- train healthcare professionals

 - prepare and publish statistics

-- improve government services.